Implied Status Canada (Maintained Status) – A Complete Guide

 Extending the same status

-If Temporary Residents Status holders are extending their immigration status and have applied before their current status expires (for example, they have study permits and apply to extend their study permit before expiry) or
+If Temporary Residents Status holders are extending their immigration status and have applied before their current status expires (for example, they have study permits and apply for extending study permit Canada before expiry or they have work permits and apply for extending work permit Canada before expiry)

 Changing their status